- A1 – Driving semiconductor metasurfaces to lasing

 Primary doctoral supervisors: Prof. Dr. Carsten Ronning (FSU, email@example.com, www.acp.uni-jena.de/ronning), Prof. Dr. Hoe Tan (ANU), ), Prof. Dr. Isabelle Staude (FSU), Prof. Dr. Lan Fu (ANU), Prof. Dr. C. Jagadish (ANU)

 Entangled quantum states are the most important resource for quantum science and technology.
 In photonics, such quantum states are often generated using nonlinear optical effects like spontaneous parametric down conversion in materials with second-order nonlinearity.
-Thereby, a precise control over the properties of the generated photons is highly desirable.
-Photonic metasurfaces clearly offer the possibility to control all aspects of linear light propagation and hold great potential also for quantum optics, were the freedom in tailoring the properties of non-classical states generated by spontaneous frequency conversion in metasurfaces may enable the realization of novel applications of quantum phenomena.
+A precise control over the properties of the generated photons is thereby highly desirable.
+Photonic metasurfaces clearly offer the possibility to control all aspects of linear light propagation and hold great potential for quantum optics as well, where the freedom in tailoring the properties of non-classical states generated by spontaneous frequency conversion in metasurfaces may enable the realization of novel applications of quantum phenomena.
 This project will investigate this potential with the aim of fully controlling the spatial distribution and spatial entanglement of two-photon quantum states.

 Primary doctoral supervisors: Prof. Dr. Isabelle Staude (FSU, firstname.lastname@example.org, www.acp.uni-jena.de/staude), Prof. Dr. Andrey Sukhorukov (ANU), Prof. Dr. Thomas Pertsch (FSU), Prof. Dr. Dragomir Neshev (ANU), Prof. Dr. Ping Koy Lam, Dr. Frank Setzpfandt (FSU)

-The interaction of materials with the magnetic component of light is several orders of magnitude weaker compared with the electric component of light.
+The interaction of materials with the magnetic component of light is several orders of magnitude weaker than with the electric component of light.
 Therefore, when considering light emission, magnetic dipole transitions can usually be safely disregarded.
 However, in material systems such as trivalent lanthanide ions, where certain electronic transitions are electric-dipole forbidden by selection rules, the magnetic dipole can become dominant.
 This project aims to enhance and manipulate magnetic dipole transitions by resonant coupling to tailored modes of metasurfaces.
-We will employ trivalent lanthanides emitting in the near-infrared spectral range as magnetic dipole emitters, which will e.g. be introduced into the metasurface architecture directly by ion implantation.
+We will employ trivalent lanthanides emitting in the near-infrared spectral range as magnetic dipole emitters, which will, for example, be introduced into the metasurface architecture directly by ion implantation.

 Primary doctoral supervisors: Prof. Dr. Carsten Ronning (FSU, email@example.com, www.acp.uni-jena.de/ronning), A/Prof. Dr. Duk-Yong Choi (ANU), Prof. Dr. Isabelle Staude, Prof. Dr. Patrick Kluth (ANU), Dr. Christin David (FSU)

-Excitons are strongly bound electron-hole pairs, which dominate the optical properties of semiconducting low dimensional and quantum confined systems such as two-dimensional transition metal dichalcogenides.
-In particular, excitons with a long lifetime are extremely beneficial for applications in e.g. quantum information.
+Excitons are strongly bound electron-hole pairs, which dominate the optical properties of semiconducting low-dimensional and quantum-confined systems such as two-dimensional transition metal dichalcogenides.
+In particular, excitons with a long lifetime are extremely beneficial for applications in quantum information, for example.
 An interesting approach in this direction is to use so-called out-of-plane excitons with lifetimes exceeding nanoseconds.
-The main goal of this project is to develop a new family of devices for efficient light-matter interaction and manipulation of such long-lived excitons via their coupling and integration with resonant metallic and dielectric metasurfaces.
+The main goal of this project is to develop a new family of devices for efficient light-matter interaction and the manipulation of such long-lived excitons via their coupling and integration with resonant metallic and dielectric metasurfaces.

 Primary doctoral supervisors: Jun.-Prof. Dr. Giancarlo Soavi (FSU, firstname.lastname@example.org, www.acp.uni-jena.de/soavi), Prof. Dr. Dragomir Neshev (ANU), Prof. Dr. Isabelle Staude, A/Prof. Dr. Yuerui Lu (ANU), A/Prof. Dr. Zongyou Yin (ANU)